junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Is he...?"
 Sam's voice chokes.

 "He's still breathing, I think..."
-Dean says weakly, kneeling by the angel, shaking, living his worst dream again.
-Sam breaths out.
+Dean says weakly, kneeling by the angel, shaking, living his worst memory again.
+Sam breathes out.

 There is no blood or visible wound.
 That's a good sign, right?
 Maybe they're not too late?

 Dean continues, voice shattered, "...but I can't wake him up.
 He's fading, I know it, I can feel it, and he's already too far away I can't grab him."

 "Cass, come on, wake up, look at me."
 He begs, reaching out to gently clap angel's face and squeeze his fingers.
 But there is no reaction, no motion, no twitch of eyelid or fingertip, no nothing.
-Cass just lies there, stock-still, more like a sculpture than a living being.
+Cass just lies there, stock-still, more like an object, a sculpture, than a living being.

 Like a ship already sail towards the sea, Sam's mind wanders, remembering the last page of the Lord of the Rings, and they are just waving their hands by the shore.
 Whatever they do, the ship is not coming back.
 Like Cass already set foot on a long solo expedition towards the end, and they are not invited to be a part together.
 He too has this strong feeling that they might already be too late, but he can't say it.
 He can't.
 Not when Dean is like this.

 "Hey, hey, we'll find a way."
-Sam puts his hands on his brother's shoulder, giving him a small pat, swallowing through the bump in the throat, "We'll save him, like we always do.
+Sam puts his hands on his brother's shoulder, giving him a small squeeze, swallowing through the bump in the throat, "We'll save him, like we always do.
 Now, let's get him home first."

 One hand holding the back and the other below the knees, Dean carries angel's body out, walking steadily towards the car.
 Sam doesn't bother to argue, just picking up Cass's cloths and follows behind them down the hill.

 Cass is so much lighter than he'd expected.
 He's never carried him like this before so he won't really know, but Dean knows it can't be right.
 Neither the human body nor the contained angel grace should be this light.
 Cass is merely like a feather in his arms, like the last leaf that falls down in the wind when winter comes, like a snowflake, as if he's going to disappear the moment they're not watching.
 And that's because he wasn't watching, not listening, not caring, Dean kicks himself in his mind.

 Angel's face is pale, but not worse than the times when he's human and lost a lot of blood, or that time when he got stabbed by Michael's Lance.
 He looks calm, actually, now that Dean's able to see more clearly under the bright moonlight.
-Long eyelashes casting shadows on the closed eyes, almost like he's just in a deep dream, maybe sweet even.
+Long eyelashes cast shadows on the closed eyes, almost like he's just in a deep dream, maybe sweet even.
 But he's not sleeping, Dean can feel it, he *knows* it, the angel is fading.
 And there is nothing he can do.

 <br>

-The drive home feels unbearably longer than the one leaving.
+The drive home feels unbearably longer than the one heading out.
 After almost another whole day, when the sun starts to set, they are back.
 The brothers haven't had much rest the whole two days, but neither of them can care about that right now.

-Dean puts Cass back on his own bed, steps two steps back, just looking at him, frowning, silently allowing pain slowly eating him up.
+Dean puts Cass back on his own bed, takes two steps back, just looking at him, frowning, silently allowing pain slowly eating him up.
 Now that they're all home, things gotta be getting better, right?
-Nothing bad can happen in this safest place in the world, right?
+Nothing bad can happen in this safest place on earth, right?
 Dean folds his arms, feeling a bit cold.
 Maybe because he no longer has the angel in his embrace now.

 "Staring won't get him any better, you know."
 The familiar Scottish accent alarms him a bit, Dean looks up.
 Rowena walks into the room.
 Dean isn't very surprised.